shabbychef/fromo/README.md

 <p class="caption">plot of chunk toy_zscore</p>
 </div>

+### Running Bivariate Computations

+The package now supports operations on a running window of two aligned input series, $x$ and $y$, and can compute the correlation, covariance, and OLS regression on the two over a running windo.
+The following are supported:
+* `running_correlation`: the correlation over the trailing window.
+* `running_covariance`: the covariance of the two series.
+* `running_covariance3`: the full variance-covariance of the two series, returning matrix with three columns.
+* `running_regression_intercept`: the intercept of the OLS regression fit over the trailing window.
+* `running_regression_slope`: the slope of the OLS regression fit over the trailing window.
+* `running_regression_fit`: a matrix of the intercept and slope of the OLS regression fit over the trailing window.
+* `running_regression_diagnostics`: a matrix of the intercept and slope of the OLS regression fit, the regression standard error and the standard errors of the intercept and slope, over the trailing window.

 ### Time-Based Running Computations

 The standard running moments computations listed above work on a running window